Over the last 10 years, we’ve made thousands of design edits to our site.

 And we never lost any content again.

-TL;DR: To ensure you don’t lose customisation when you update WordPress themes, you’ll need to either copy-paste your customisations or use a child theme.
+TL;DR: To ensure you don’t lose customisation when you update WordPress theme, you’ll need to either copy-paste your customisations or use a child theme.
 Here, the risk of something going wrong and breaking your site is high.
 So, you should backup your site and use a staging environment to test the update.
 Use BlogVault for reliable backups with a 100% restore rate and 1-click staging sites at your beck and call!

 Note: If you’re looking to understand how to update a normal theme, i.e, one without customisations, check out this article: Our Ultimate Guide to WordPress Updates.